springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Love is flower like; Friendship is like a sheltering tree. - Samuel Taylor Coleridge
+    ## A failure is a man who has blundered but is not capable of cashing in on the experience. - Elbert Hubbard